-- Giving & Grants: Quarterly newsletter with information about fundraising and grants - Ways to Give brochure (173-EN): Overview of Annual Fund, Endowment Fund, term gifts, and Rotary Peace Centers endowed naming opportunities - Every Rotarian, Every Year brochure (957-EN): For distribution to every club member, outlining the need for Rotarians to participate in and contribute to Rotary Foundation grants and activities - Rotary Peace Centers: Making Peace a Reality brochure (850-EN): Overview of the Rotary Peace Centers and available naming opportunities - Your Rotary Legacy brochure (330-EN): Describes benefits of giving to the Endowment Fund and includes a form to join the Bequest Society or to register as a Benefactor www.rotary.org/plannedgiving
+- Giving & Grants: Quarterly newsletter with information about fundraising and grants - Ways to Give brochure (173-EN): Overview of Annual Fund, Endowment Fund, term gifts, and Rotary Peace Centers endowed naming opportunities - Every Rotarian, Every Year brochure (957-EN): For distribution to every club member, outlining the need for Rotarians to participate in and contribute to Rotary Foundation grants and activities - Rotary Peace Centers: Making Peace a Reality brochure (850-EN): Overview of the Rotary Peace Centers and available naming opportunities - Your Rotary Legacy brochure (330-EN): Describes benefits of giving to the Endowment Fund and includes a form to join the Bequest Society or to register as a Benefactor - Rotary's Planned Giving page: Resources and information to plan a gift to Rotary through your estate or financial plans.
+For details, go to rotary.org/plannedgiving. - Rotary Club Central: An online tool to help clubs set goals and track progress toward them throughout the Rotary year.
+Rotary Club Central allows club officers to select the goals that are most relevant to their club, focusing on six major areas: membership, giving, service projects, young leaders, public image, and the Rotary Citation.